techmaxsolucoes/motor_tributario_py/README.md

 This repository provides calculators and a facade to reproduce common fiscal calculation flows used by Brazilian electronic invoices (NF-e, NFC-e, CT-e) and related documents.

+> [!NOTE]
+> motor_tributario_py is part of the SPEDIR project — the Brazilian Localization for ERPNext.
+See the documentation and related resources at https://github.com/techmaxsolucoes/SPEDIR-DOCS

 ## Features

 - Calculators for ICMS, ICMS ST, IPI, PIS, COFINS, FCP, DIFAL, IBPT and CBS/IBS flows